How to install the µTest++ Testing Framework

 MICRO_OS_PLUS_TRACE

-The following options must be passed to the compiler and linker:
+The following options must be supplied to the compiler and linker:

 -std=c++20